-- The Common Good is forecast to be on budget as at 30 June 2022. - The investment of cash balances in a multi-asset income fund, approved by Council on 10 March 2021 has now been implemented.
+- The Common Good is forecast to be on slightly above budget as at 30 September 2022. - The investment of cash balances in a multi-asset income fund, approved by Council on 10 March 2021 has now been implemented.
 The value of the investment may fall as well as increase, this will be reported quarterly.
-As at 30 June 2022 the value of the investments was £25.8m, a reduction on the quarter of £2.012m.
-Cash balances will be affected by this change as will the overall Net Value of the Common Good. - The investment with Fidelity remains a long-term investment and should be measured over a 3 to 5 year period. - Income levels expect to be maintained and the budgeted income achieved - Recurring expenditure is generally forecast to be on budget, with events expecting to proceed this year, uninterrupted by Covid-19 restrictions, and grants payable throughout the year to the wide range of approved organisations. - The budgets to support Civic activities are subject to review following the election of the new Council and Lord Provost, and forecasts in future reports will be updated to reflect and changes.
-A budget virement of £2,500 within the Civic budgets provides some additional support to the Burgesses of Guild.
+As at 30 September 2022 the value of the investments was £24.043m, a reduction on the quarter of £3.738m.
+Cash balances will be affected by this change as will the overall Net Value of the Common Good. - The investment with Fidelity remains a long-term investment and should be measured over a 3 to 5 year period. - Income levels expect to be maintained and the budgeted income achieved - Recurring expenditure is generally forecast to be on budget, with events expecting to proceed this year, uninterrupted by Covid-19 restrictions, and grants payable throughout the year to the wide range of approved organisations. - The budgets to support Civic activities reflect the adjustments approved at City Growth & Resources Committee on 21 September 2022, with funding being directed to support winter clothing for children that are eligible for school clothing grants.